dqrobotics/dqrobotics.github.io/docs/installation/python.rst

 Interface with quadprog_
 ===========================================
 .. note::
-  The quadprog_ package is a licensed under GPLv2+.
+  The quadprog_ package is licensed under GPLv2+.
 Refer to their license for details.
 The wrapper class :code:`DQ_QuadprogSolver` is licensed under the terms of DQRobotics.

 To use the :code:`DQ_QuadprogSolver` (a wrapper of quadprog_), you have to install quadprog_.
 To do so, open a terminal and run: